Introduction

 Command-line mode

-The space at the end of the file used for this mode is referred to as Command-line area.
+The space at the bottom of the screen used for this mode is referred to as Command-line area.
 It is usually a single line, but can expand for cases like auto completion, shell commands, etc.

 • In Insert mode, you get a blinking | cursor